(Recorded Webinar) Subrecipient Relationships and Pass-through Entity Responsibilities

 - The specific regulatory requirements that apply when making and managing subawards; and

 - Strategies for structuring successful subrecipient relationships.

 A summer associate in 2012 and a law clerk during her last year of law school at the George Washington University Law School, L’Kel joined the firm on a full-time basis upon graduation.
-As an associate in the Health Law and Federal Grants practice groups, she assists with the review and revision of bylaws, affiliation agreements, and other contracts.
+As a Senior Associate in the Health Law and Federal Grants practice groups, she assists with the review and revision of bylaws, affiliation agreements, and other contracts.
 L’Kel helps Federally Qualified Health Centers prepare for HRSA operational site visits and identify compliance risks by assisting with mock on-site reviews and managing compliance risk assessments.
 To that end, she reviews key policies and procedures and other documents to identify potential gaps in compliance and recommend actions to correct any deficiencies.
-[Full Bio]

 Certificates of Attendance are available for all webinars (both live and recorded) for the registered attendee upon completion of the webinar.